 - And last but not least we have the negative TTL, which basically means how long a negative result must be considered like that before trying again.

 As you can see, the SOA record is one of the most complex DNS records out there, but is also probably the most important one, because without it probably nothing will work on the DNS zone, or at least not work properly and as expected.

-ALIAS record is a particular type of DNS record which is not available to any provider, so don’t be surprised if your provider doesn’t have it.
+ALIAS record is a particular type of DNS record that is not available to any provider, so don’t be surprised if your provider doesn’t have it.
 This virtual record is very useful to point your domain to a certain hostname.

 Let’s say that you want to point yourdomain.com to yourapp.shinydomain.com.
 For this kind of record, you can’t use an A record (because those use IPs) and you can’t use a CNAME record, so the ALIAS record comes into play.
 With it, you will be able to perfectly point a domain/subdomain to another domain/subdomain.
 To resolvers, it will look like your domain is simply pointing to the same IP of the pointed domain through an A record.

 This kind of record, while looking simple, actually requires a complex setup to work.
-It can be configured, for example, using an Erlang DNS server, which is an open source software.
+It can be configured, for example, using an Erlang DNS server, which is an open-source software.
 This kind of server allows the administrators to perform many customizations, thanks to which is possible to create custom records like the ALIAS.
 To make the ALIAS records work as expected, a resolver server is also required to point the A/AAAA records to the appropriate servers.
 The information provided by the resolver server is used by the Erlang server to point the domain/subdomain to the right address when a request is received.
-Of course all of this happens in the blink of an eye, and the system is actually not that simple to setup, this is just the surface of it.
+Of course, all of this happens in the blink of an eye, and the system is actually not that simple to setup, this is just the surface of it.

 The CAA records, also known as Certification Authority Authorization records, are used to define which are the certificate authorities that can issue an SSL certificate for a domain.